blissdev/expanse-foundry/README.md

-# Boilerplate System
+# Expanse System

 This system is a boilerplate system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage

 Before installing this system, you should rename any files that have `boilerplate` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
-In addition, you should search through the files for `boilerplate` and `Boilerplate` and do the same for those, replacing them with appropriate names for your system.
+In addition, you should search through the files for `boilerplate` and `Expanse` and do the same for those, replacing them with appropriate names for your system.

 ## Sheet Layout